 What could be better after a long, hard day at the office than chilling in a lovely, tranquil garden?
 Especially this time of the year when the weather is so glorious.
 Our garden must be one of my all-time favorite places to unwind, so when we made a swing for some of our teddy bears a few weeks ago, it got me thinking about making a bigger version.
 There’s just something about a swing that brings back so many beautiful memories of a time when things seemed so much simpler.
 When the only thing you had to worry about was how high you could fly.

 These old bones of ours probably couldn’t handle wild swing rides anymore 😉 But they sure could do with a garden swing, where we can relax and contemplate the small things in life.
 So that’s what we did, we built ourselves this dreamy garden swing.

-Once all the shapes were covered they were dipped in white waterproof grout and left to dry overnight.
+Once all the shapes were covered they were dipped in watered down waterproof grout and left to dry overnight.

 To hang the garden swing we used:

 - 4 x 8mm self locking nuts or torque nuts

 - 4 x Locking carabiners and 2 x normal carabiners or snap hooks

 - Galvanised chain